Squads-Grid/neobank-example-app/docs/usdc-transfers.md

    }
    ```

-2. Authorize the payment using the user's credentials:
+2. Authorize the payment using [`grid/authoriazation.ts`](../grid/authorization.ts):
    - Decrypts the credential bundle
    - Creates a stamp using `GridStamper`
    - Signs the MPC payload

-3. Submits the payment intent with:
+3. Submits the payment intent to the `v0/grid/smart-accounts/<SMART_ACCOUNT_ADDRESS>/payment-intents?use-mpc-provider=true` endpoint with:
    ```typescript
    {
      intentPayload: string;